West Nowra

 West Nowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in West Nowra, as per the latest Census, consisted of 88.7% houses and 11.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in West Nowra was at 25.8%, with the remaining dwellings either mortgaged (35.1%) or rented (39.1%).
-The median monthly mortgage repayment in West Nowra was $1,707, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for West Nowra was $350, compared to Non-Metro NSW's $330.
-Nationally, West Nowra's mortgage repayments were below the Australian average of $1,863, while rents were less than the national figure of $375.
+In West Nowra, as per the latest Census, houses comprised 88.7% of dwellings, with the remaining 11.3% being semi-detached, apartments, or other types.
+This is compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in West Nowra stood at 25.8%, with mortgaged dwellings at 35.1% and rented ones at 39.1%.
+The median monthly mortgage repayment was $1,707, below Regional NSW's average of $1,733.
+The median weekly rent in West Nowra was $350, compared to Regional NSW's $330.
+Nationally, West Nowra's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing